-shell - Interactive kernel command shell
+shell - Kernel command shell and script dispatcher

 Header: kernel/include/kernel/shell.h